Computational-Mechanics-Materials-Lab/AMPES/README.md

 To print this time series, set the boolean option `time_series` to `true`.

+The number of points polled between the first and last laser points can be adjusted with the `time_series_sample_points`.
+Set the variable's value to `0` if you only want the three pivotal points to be outputted to the time series file.

 ### Origin Shift

 The following three variables can be used if the event series origin should be offset from the mesh's origin.
 If no shifting is required, set the values of these to 0.